Massachusetts Institute of Technology: Graduate program

 MIT's graduate program has high coexistence with the undergraduate program, and many courses are taken by qualified students at both levels.
 MIT offers a comprehensive doctoral program with degrees in the humanities, social sciences, and STEM fields as well as professional degrees, including the Master of Business Administration (MBA).
 The Institute offers graduate programs leading to academic degrees such as the Master of Science (which is abbreviated as MS at MIT), various Engineer's Degrees, Doctor of Philosophy (PhD), and Doctor of Science (DSc) and interdisciplinary graduate programs such as the MD-PhD (with Harvard Medical School) and a joint program in oceanography with Woods Hole Oceanographic Institution.

 Admission to graduate programs is decentralized; applicants apply directly to the department or degree program.
 More than 90% of doctoral students are supported by fellowships, research assistantships (RAs), or teaching assistantships (TAs).

-MIT Bootcamps

-MIT Bootcamps are intense week-long innovation and leadership programs that challenge participants to develop a venture in a week.
-Each Bootcamp centers around a particular topic, specific to an industry, leadership skill set, or emerging technology.
-Cohorts are organized into small teams who work on an entrepreneurial project together, in addition to individual learning and team coaching.
-The program includes a series of online seminars with MIT faculty, practitioners, and industry experts, innovation workshops with bootcamp instructors focused on putting the theory participants have learned into practice, coaching sessions, and informal office hours for learners to exchange ideas freely.
-Bootcampers are tasked with weekly "deliverables," which are key elements of a business plan, to help guide the group through the decision-making process involved in building an enterprise.
-The experience culminates in a final pitch session, judged by a panel of experts.

-MIT Bootcamp instructors include Eric von Hippel, Sanjay Sarma, Erdin Beshimov, and Bill Aulet.
-MIT Bootcamps were founded by Erdin Beshimov.